Rigir/SkyPaper/README.md

 ``` shell
   docker compose up
 ```
-   * This command will start the application and you should see output indicating that the app is running on a specified port.

-   * `The nginx server takes a long time to start, so make sure that before using application the endpoint "http://localhost:90/api/v1/health/check" returns status "I'm alive".`
+   * `It takes a long time to start the nginx server, so make sure the dev-skypaper-backend console shows "NOTICE: ready to handle connections".`

 2. Open a web browser and navigate to the provided URL (e.g., http://localhost:3000) to access the app.

 ### Stopping the App
 To stop the running app, you can press `Ctrl + C` in the terminal where the app is running.
 This will terminate the server and stop the app.

-## What was done:
+## What was done
 * [x] Do wynkonania:
   * [x] Strona powinna być responsywna.
   * [x] Formularz transportu: